rust-lang/book/second-edition/src/ch17-01-what-is-oo.md

 The second reason to use inheritance is with the type system: to express that a child type can be used in the same places that the parent type can be used.
 This is also called *polymorphism*, which means that multiple objects can be substituted for each other at runtime if they have the same shape.

+> While many people use "polymorphism" to describe inheritance, it's actually
+> a specific kind of polymorphism, called "sub-type polymorphism."
+There are
+> other forms as well; a generic parameter with a trait bound in Rust is
+> also polymorphism, more specifically "parametric polymorphism."
+The exact
+> details between the different kinds of polymorphism aren't crucial here,
+> so don't worry too much about the details: just know that Rust has multiple
+> polymorphism-related features, unlike many OOP languages.

-To support polymorphism, Rust has *trait objects* so that we can specify that we would like values of any type, as long as the values implement a particular trait.
+To support this sort of pattern, Rust has *trait objects* so that we can specify that we would like values of any type, as long as the values implement a particular trait.

 Inheritance has recently fallen out of favor as a programming design solution in many programming languages.
 Using inheritance to re-use some code can